ZoeLeBlanc/is310-computing-humanities-2022/_materials/intro_python_git/06-python-assignment.md

 Working in pairs or individually, figure out how to use the data types, structures, and methods we discussed to solve these prompts.
 Save your work in a script, titled `lastname_first_python_assignment.py` and upload it to Github.

-1. Create a Github repository for your work.
+1. ~~Create a Github repository for your work.~~ Rather than creating a new Github repository (although you still can do that approach), I would instead recommend creating a folder in your `IS310-final-project` repository to hold all your assignments.
 I would recommend naming it `IS310_assignments` or something similar.
 It will be where you will upload your work for the rest of the semester.
 2. Create a data structure to store the table of top DH tools with their year and popularity count (Data from ["DH Tools Used in Research"](https://weltliteratur.net/dh-tools-used-in-research/)).
 Update the data structure to keep a count for overall (that is culminative) popularity of each tool over the five years.
 Print out the 2015, 2019, and overall values for each tool.

 Data: